PORTLAND ART MUSEUM POSTER PROJECT

 Once I was happy with the face, I bounced the file into Procreate to draw in the hair and continue experimenting with the layout to find the right balance of her face and the text layout.

-Here are 4 of the main steps i used to create and lay out the TYPOGRAPHY.
-Once I was happy with the general feel and structure of the design, i moved it into adobe fresco for color and illustration refinement.
+Here are 4 of the main steps I used to create and lay out the typography.
+Once I was happy with the general feel and structure of the design, I moved it into Adobe Fresco for color and illustration refinement.